13.6.1. STL Examples: map, list, pair, and iterator

 Review

 We continue the practice in this section of using the word count program to explore containers.
 In practice, programmers select a container whose behaviors best match a specific problem.
-However, some examples use containers that are ill-suited to the word count problem in favor of demonstrating STL classes - containers and support classes.
-Using the STL containers reduces the time and effort necessary to program a problem solution.
+However, some examples use containers that are ill-suited to the word count problem, instead favoring the demonstration of STL classes, including containers and support classes.
+Using STL containers reduces the time and effort required to program a solution to a problem.
 In the following examples, the basic program logic remains unchanged from the KVTree version: the program reads the input file one character at a time, converts the alphabetic characters to lower case, and appends them to a word.
-When the word is complete, the program searches a container for the word.
+When the word is complete, the program searches for the word in a container.
 If the word isn't in the container, the program adds it with a count of 1; otherwise, it increments the word's count.
 Please see the earlier example for details omitted for brevity.

 STL Iterators